Apply for discretionary housing payment

 We look at each case individually and cannot guarantee you will be entitled.
 For housing benefit we cannot give you more than your total rent (less amounts for services such as electricity or water).

 DHP payments will be paid along with normal housing benefit payments direct into a bank account.

-What happens of you disagree with the decision?
+What happens if you disagree with the decision?

 There is no formal right to appeal if the DHP request is refused.
 However, a written reply, detailing the reasons for the refusal, will be sent to the claimant and they can ask for the claim to be looked at again.

-If there has been a re-determination and the claimant still disagrees with the outcome they can appeal in writing to Customer Services.
+If there has been a re-determination and the claimant still disagrees with the outcome they can appeal in writing to our Customer Advice and Support Service.
 They must state the reasons why they think that the decision is wrong and which element of this policy has not been applied correctly.